John Yzendoorn: International career

 Yzendoorn made his international debut at the age of 23, when he was selected by Rudi Gutendorf to play in a two-match series against Partizan Belgrade in 1979, where he came on as a substitute in both matches.
 His first 'A' international cap came against Czechoslovakia in 1980, where he again appeared off the bench in the Socceroos 2–2 draw at Olympic Park in Melbourne.
 He scored his first and only international goal in another 2–2 draw against Mexico in Sydney later that year.

 He became an Australian citizen in 1981 in order to play in Australia's 1982 FIFA World Cup qualifying matches.

 In all, Yzendoorn would play 13 'A' international matches for his country, his career ending during Australia's ill-fated 1982 World Cup qualifying campaign, where he was a key member of the squad which lost at home to New Zealand.

-Rudi Gutendorf remarked about him: "From the first day on he sabotaged my work.
-He was the most unpleasant player I met in my career as a soccer coach. ...
-Yzendoorn put a little Walkman inside our team sessions and put things that I said on tape.
-Later he played a few of my words in front of people from the press, but separate from their context."